BF3RM/MapEditor/Docs/Terminology.md

 Reference of frostbite's prefabs, which can spawn more than one blueprint.

 #GameObject
 Three.js Object3D subclass that represents the container of entities that blueprints or prefabs create.
-The gizmo is attached to these objects and they hold the entity/entities as children.
+These objects are attached to the selection Group, and they hold the entity/entities as children.
 These entities are represented as GameEntities.

 #GameEntity
 Three.js Object3D subclass that represent the entities created by a blueprint or prefab.
-They aren't selectable and they have AABB (Axis Aligned Bounding Box).
+They aren't selectable, they only move with the GameObject that contains them and they have AABB (Axis Aligned Bounding Box).

+#Group
+Three.js Group subclass that can hold multiple GameEntities or other Groups to move them and their children together.

+#SelectionGroup
+Group subclass, where only one instance exists with the purpose of adding selected objects to it allowing multiselection.
+The Gizmo is only attached to this intance.